-Species Growth Maxima Spawning Embryo Survival Rainbow Trout 19°C (66 °F) 24°C (75 °F) 9°C (48 °F) 13°C (55 °F)

-^{} The optimum or mean of the range of spawning temperatures reported for the species.
+Species Growth Maxima Spawning Embryo Survival Rainbow Trout 19°C (66 °F) 24°C (75 °F) 9°C (48 °F) 13°C (55 °F) The optimum or mean of the range of spawning temperatures reported for the species.
+The upper temperature for successful incubation and hatching reported for the species.
 Adapted from EPA's Draft Volunteer Stream Monitoring: A Methods Manual.